 Mr. David Bogle became principal of St. Charles School (2011-present).

 Fr.
-Stephen Mondiek was appointed parochial vicar.
+Stephen Mondiek was appointed Parochial Vicar.

-Christian Cosas became the new music director.
+Christian Cosas became the new Director of Liturgical Music.

 A new sound system donated in memory of Bill Ditzel was installed and blessed.